-Now that fashion month has officially wrapped up, the first thing we're diving into are the biggest trends spotted on the runways in New York, London, Milan, and Paris.
+Now that spring is just around the corner, we're diving into all of the biggest trends spotted on the runways in New York, London, Milan, and Paris.
 Around the office, Who What Wear’s editors have been comparing notes about the showstopping trends we anticipate will be huge in spring 2020.
-Yes, we’re still entrenched in fall, but we can’t help but think ahead to where fashion will lead us in the next six months.
+Yes, we’re still entrenched in winter, but we can’t help but think ahead to where fashion will lead us in the coming months.

 Several seasons ago, loafers were everywhere but have since tapered off.
-Now, they're back but this time with the addition of a block heel and mixed textures.
+Well, they're back, but this time with the addition of a block heel and mixed textures.
 There's no doubt these will be one of the biggest shoe trends of 2020.

 Mary Jane heels are a classic shape that has a long history of fashion fans.
 Who can forget Carrie Bradshaw discovering a pair of Manolo Mary Janes in the fashion closet at Vogue?
 The 2019 versions include bold colors such as fuchsia and mint green, as well as sculptural shapes, as seen at Maison Margiela.

-This season was filled with minimal heels with details like toe rings and asymmetric straps—taking a regular mule or Mary Jane and injecting sculptural elements into them.
+This season was full of minimal heels with details like toe rings and asymmetric straps—taking regular mules or Mary Janes and injecting sculptural elements into them.
 The colors?
-Most designers stuck to black and optic white.
+Most designers stuck to black or white.

 While there were plenty of new color trends, we keep seeing sunny shades of electric yellow and orange on repeat.
 With sneaker versions as well as luxe finishes like satin and knotted leather, there are styles across the board that will be compelling us to wear the bold hues.